JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 ### Cache Results

-Chef InSpec caches the results of commands executed on the node during the compliance phase.
-Caching improves the compliance phase performance when slower-running commands are executed multiple times during a Chef Infra Client run.
-Disable this feature if your Chef InSpec profile runs a command multiple times expecting different output during the run.
+Chef InSpec caches the results of commands executed on a node during the compliance phase.
+Caching improves the compliance phase performance when slower-running commands are executed more than once.
+Disable this feature if your Chef InSpec profile runs a command multiple times and expects a different output at different points during the run.
 Default: true.
 Example:

 ```ruby
 # Disable caching of commands